 Keep in mind that marketers work in organizations where executive roles are powerful and important.
 They know that your president is the organizing force on everything about the agency.
 They are familiar and comfortable interacting with senior leadership and rely on the confidence and spirit the company president imbues.
 If there is no apparent leadership, their confidence may go down, and their risk assessment will go up.

-Marketers want the president to be in charge, confident and a cheerleader for the agency.
-They want she or he to know their business, industry and competitors and speak authoritatively about their challenges.
+Marketers want the president to be in charge, confident, and a cheerleader for the agency.
+They want her or him to know their business, industry, and competitors and speak authoritatively about their challenges.
 They want to see them engaged with the team and sense intimacy and camaraderie, not aloofness.
 They want to see a person who can confidently interact with their own leaders and advocate on their behalf.
 And they want to see a person who owns the performance and quality of work the agency is hired to do.

 Most importantly, marketers want a president who has a clear vision for the future as well as a practical sense for the present.
 They can quickly detect if a president is thinking in the past.
 They expect the agency leader to facilitate tight alignment across all the agency services and all of their departments and divisions.

 A marketer will have no patience for a president who is nothing more than a nicely tailored suit or displays an ego that dominates the room.
 If she or he is merely a meeting greeter or needs to get back to a busy schedule, the marketer may be concerned the working experience will be the same.
 If the impression of the president is disappointing, other agencies in the mix will gain a decisive edge and the prospect may conclude the agency is not a good fit.